Old Structures Inside and Out

 The mill is a two-story log structure with a wooden water wheel.
 Water is channeled from the top of the wheel and pours over allowing the wheel to turn.

 Old District Number 8 Schoolhouse

-This building was the building that honey was processed at, located on an old cherry orchard property in Door County, Wisconsin that had bee houses.
-You can read additional information on the property under the photography blog post-Honey House in Door County.
+This building was the building that honey was processed at, located on an old cherry orchard property in Door County, Wisconsin that had bee houses on the property to help pollinate the cherry trees.
+You can read additional information on the property under the photography blog post – Honey House in Door County.

 St Coletta Jefferson, Wisconsin